-Bay Area composer Zachary James Watkins (half of the duo Black Spirituals) is joined by outstanding Seattle musicians – guitarists Tom Baker & Michaud Savage, violinists Austin Larkin & Tari Nelson-Zagar, violist Heather Bentley, bassist Darth Nielsen, and trombonist Greg Powers – for an evening of compositions exploring site specificity and just intonation, among other things.
+Bay Area composer Zachary James Watkins (half of the duo Black Spirituals) is joined by outstanding Seattle musicians – guitarists Tom Baker & Satchel Henneman, violinists Austin Larkin & Tari Nelson-Zagar, violist Heather Bentley, bassist Darth Nielsen, and trombonist Greg Powers – for an evening of compositions exploring site specificity and just intonation, among other things.

 “This concert presents a collision of works written between 2004 and now.
 These compositions are interested in questions most of which I have yet to define.
 One clear concern is high vibration resonance.
 This can be understood any way you wish as each of the three words have complex meanings.
 For me this phrase represents an interest in imagining radical energy exchange / transformation.
 Composing relationships that have potential to excite, resonate, grow, energize.